 The spine is one of the most common sites of metastasis.
 Vertebral bodies involved by the tumor may become painful and may eventually fracture.
 Surgical intervention with reconstruction of the spinal column is indicated only if the tumor causes compression of the spinal cord or instability of the spine.
 Vertebroplasty is an outpatient procedure performed using conscious sedation.
 An interventional radiologist inserts a needle through a small incision in the back, directing it under fluoroscopy (continuous, moving X-ray imaging) into the fractured vertebra.
-The physician then injects a medical-grade bone cement into the vertebra.
+The physician then injects medical-grade bone cement into the vertebra.
 The cement hardens within about 15 minutes and stabilizes the fracture.
 This treatment improves pain, prevents further collapse of the vertebra, and restores mobility.
 Vertebroplasty dramatically improves back pain within hours of the procedure, provides long-term pain relief and has a low complication rate, as demonstrated in multiple studies.5-11

-Fractures of the bones of the spine (vertebrae) can occur as a result of trauma, osteoporosis (loss of calcium resulting in decreased bone strength) or as a result of tumor within the bone.
+Fractures of the bones of the spine (vertebrae) can occur as a result of trauma, osteoporosis (loss of calcium resulting in decreased bone strength), or as a result of a tumor within the bone.
 Approximately 700,000 vertebral, or spinal bone, fractures occur each year, usually in women over the age of 60.

 Osteoporosis is basically defined as porous bones.
 The human bone is made of a thick outer shell and a strong inner honeycomb mesh.
 Osteoporosis occurs when the holes in the honeycomb mesh become larger making the bone fragile and susceptible to breaking easily.
-When this happens, the bone collapses in upon itself.
-The most common sites of these breaks are at the hip, spine and wrist.
+When this happens, the bone collapses upon itself.
+The most common sites of these breaks are at the hip, spine, and wrist.
 (Thinning of the bone can be detected by measuring bone density using a dual energy x-ray absorptiometry (DXA) scan.
 Low bone density does not cause any symptoms.)

 Osteoporosis itself does not cause back pain.
 However, osteoporosis can weaken the vertebral body (spine) so that it can no longer withstand normal stress or a minor trauma (e.g. a fall), all of which can result in a fracture.
 In fact, a fracture is typically the first outward sign of the disease.

-Tumors in the spine are not uncommon conditions and can bring about fractures as a result of severe weakening of the bone.
+Tumors in the spine are not uncommon conditions and can bring about fractures as a result of a severe weakening of the bone.